DMOJ/docs/docs/site/api.md

 # API

 The DMOJ supports a simple JSON API for accessing most data used by the backend.
-Currently, there are two versions.

-- [API v2](#dmoj-api-v2) - A more rich API that returns user-specific data.
-This version fully utilizes API tokens.
-- [API v1](#dmoj-api-v1) - Most data returned here are accessible by any user.
-This version may be deprecated in the future.
+Access to the API makes use of API tokens.

 ## API tokens

-The DMOJ supports API tokens for accessing the majority of the site as your native user, in addition to both API versions.
+The DMOJ supports API tokens for accessing the majority of the site as your native user.
 The admin portion of the site is left intentionally inaccessible with these tokens.
 You may generate an API token on your *Edit profile* page.
 To use, include the following header with every request where `<API Token>` is your API token:

 ```http
 Authorization: Bearer <API Token>